Star Fighter (video game)

-Star Fighter or Star Fighter 3000 is a 3D flight-based shoot-em-up.
+Star Fighter or Star Fighter 3000 is a 3D flight-based shoot-em-up developed and published by UK company Fednet Software, and released in 1994 for the Acorn Archimedes.
 The gameplay is mission based and involves elements of strategy and planning.
 The player can order wingmen to fly in formation and attack specific targets.

 RISC OS

 Acorn Archimedes

-Star Fighter 3000 was first released for the Acorn Archimedes, in November 1994, by Fednet Software.
-Fednet Software was a company created by Tim Parry and Andrew Hutchings to publish the game.
+Star Fighter 3000 was first released for the Acorn Archimedes in November 1994 by Fednet Software, a company created by Tim Parry and Andrew Hutchings to publish the game.
 Earlier games the pair developed were Chocks Away and Stunt Racer 2000, which were published by The Fourth Dimension.
 One element of the gameplay noted in the game's review was the ability for the player to fly the fighter out of the planet's atmosphere, with the sky darkening until "outer space begins to appear", also providing encounters with "hostile emplacements in orbit".

 Version 3.20, of this branch of the game, was released in January 2016.
 Later versions improve compatibility across RISC OS machines and are free to any owner of a previous release.